ultimate271/notes/book/agnostic/firstdraft.md

 there must be an "Outer".
 And it does suggest that, and indeed, that is the next thing to talk about.
 But I want to pump the brakes here for a moment.

+The reason I call this the "Inner" is because this notion of "the human experience" is, in a way, trapped inside of the person who is having the experience.
+We, as human beings, have come up with ways to talk about our particular brand of human experience, and we explain it and talk about it with others.
+I may say, "I touched the window and it felt cold," and the other human being has an idea of what the word cold means.
+But my experience of what cold feels like could be different than the other person's experience.
+We posit that the experiences are probably similar in some way, but we can only communicate in that way using these terms and labels.
+We never truly connect with someone in the way of "feeling what they feel."
+We can have empathy, but my empathy to you is different than actually feeling what you feel.
+Since each human's experience is unique to themself, and it cannot (as best I can tell) be "popped open" and experienced by someone else "in the raw", it is for this reason that I call it the "inner", because it exists "within the human having the experience" and no where else.

-The reason I call this the "Inner" is because it is, to me, best what represents this notion of "the only true knowledge".
+This inner is, to me, what best represents this notion of "the only true knowledge".
 And it could be argued that this is the introverted perspective, and that the bias of the introvert is speaking when it calls the "Inner" the only true knowledge.
 But again, I must emphasize, we are merely saying that the Inner exists, and such a supposition seems to me to be the most sure supposition that anyone could make.
 There are other supposistions that could be made, something about the nature of reality, or something about the origin of our existance, or any other starting off point, but I want to make this one because, beyond any doubt, it is known that the human being has experience.

 But I must be clear.
 To say that the Inner is the only really true knowledge can be dreadfully misleading.
 I must give this word of caution at this point.